 The committee meets at the request of the building administrator, to make sure all building and community resources have been explored, on behalf of the student, prior to consideration of placement in the Futures Academy.

-This committee, appointed by the Superintendent, will consist of the Hearing Coordinator (chairperson), a District level Special Education representative and a District level Student Assistant Program Facilitator.
+This committee, appointed by the Superintendent/ designee, will consist of the Assistant Director of Student Supports and Services (chairperson), a District level Special Education representative and a District level Student Services Department representative.

 Procedure